jayrcausal/jayrcausal.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='#'>New York University, Harvard University</a>.
+Cambridge,MA

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+    #address: >
-    <p>Cambridge,MA</p>
+    #<p>New York, NY, US</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-<p style="color: black;">I am a researcher at NYU (off 2024 to Boston).
+I am a researcher at NYU (off 2024 to Boston).
 I work on causal inference methodology and its applications such as policy learning for healthcare, causality discovery for genes and cells intervention.
 I also make marginal contribution to applied causal inference by improving credibility in regression discontinuity design.
-I was fortunately supervised by <a href="https://bryantjmoy.com/">Prof.Bryant Moy</a> at NYU Center for Data Science and <a href="https://michelesantacatterina.github.io/">Prof.Michele</a> at Grossman School of Medicine at NYU Langone.</p>
+I was fortunately supervised by <a href="https://bryantjmoy.com/">Prof.Bryant Moy</a> at NYU Center for Data Science and <a href="https://michelesantacatterina.github.io/">Prof.Michele</a> at Grossman School of Medicine at NYU Langone.

 __Research Interests__: My research interest broadly spans manifolds of causal inference and causality discovery and my recent focus has been